 The American Society of Anesthesiologists designates this enduring material for a maximum of 60 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-For ACE 21A, up to 2 credits contribute to the patient safety CME component of the American Board of Anesthesiology’s redesigned Maintenance of Certification in Anesthesiology® (MOCA®) program, known as MOCA 2.0®.
-Please consult the ABA website for a list of all MOCA 2.0 requirements.
-Patient safety content for the 21B issue will be announced in the fall of 2024.
+Up to 2 credits in ACE 21A and 4.5 credits in ACE 21B contribute to the patient safety CME component of the American Board of Anesthesiology’s redesigned Maintenance of Certification in Anesthesiology® (MOCA®) program, known as MOCA 2.0®.
+Please consult the ABA website for a list of all MOCA 2.0 requirements

 Maintenance of Certification in Anesthesiology® and MOCA® are registered certification marks of the American Board of Anesthesiology®.
 MOCA 2.0® is a trademark of the American Board of Anesthesiology®.